Brenda0904/Bafstu/to_test.md

 EVmutation --> Replaced with EVcouplings (python package)
 ====
-Installed --> Run it using HGO ids.
+Installed --> Run it using HPO ids.

 Look into the meaning of the score